 Worry about the data loss?
 In case of any connectivity issue between Prometheus server and the Targets, you will loose metrics.
 Exporters doesn’t save any data locally, we can not configure like that.
 Exporters are binaries, it runs and fetches the data when a request comes to the socket it is listening at.
 If nobody fetches (scrapes) data, no data is gathered and the node_exporter instance idles waiting for incoming requests.
 Refer this discussion for more details.

 So monitoring exporters are critical.
-Here I am going to explain the ways that we can implement for monitoring exporters.
+Here I am going to explain the ways that we can implement monitoring for Prometheus exporters.

 Option 1.
 Monitor the exporter process from the remote server.